axaysushir/react_lyrics_search_app/README.md

 # LyricFinder App || Refactored using React Hooks

 > App that finds song lyrics using React and the Musixmatch API.
+Just type name of the song and search it shows list of similar song lyrics for that.

 ## Musixmatch API